gubbeakash3-hash/healthcare-analytics-project/README.md

 It helps analyze hospital data such as patient visits, doctor workload, diagnosis trends, lab results, and revenue.

+## Project Objective

+The objective of this project is to analyze healthcare data to improve patient care, optimize doctor workload, and identify key trends in diagnosis, treatment, and lab results.

 ## Tools Used

 * Excel
 * Power BI
 * Tableau
 * MySQL

+## Key Features

+* Interactive dashboards using Power BI, Tableau, and Excel
+* KPI tracking for hospital performance
+* Analysis of patient demographics and diagnosis trends
+* Doctor workload analysis
+* Lab test result analysis (Normal vs Abnormal)
+* Revenue and treatment cost analysis

+## How to Use

+1. Download files from the "files" folder
+2. Open Excel / Power BI / Tableau dashboards
+3. Explore KPIs and insights
+4. Use SQL file to understand backend queries

 ## Key Insights